Richard Holbrooke: Positions

 In January 2001, Holbrooke said that "Iraq will be one of the major issues facing the incoming Bush administration at the United Nations."
 Further, "Saddam Hussein's activities continue to be unacceptable and, in my view, dangerous to the region and, indeed, to the world, not only because he possesses the potential for weapons of mass destruction but because of the very nature of his regime.
 His willingness to be cruel internally is not unique in the world, but the combination of that and his willingness to export his problems makes him a clear and present danger at all times."

 On February 24, 2007, Holbrooke delivered the Democratic Party's weekly radio address and called for "a new strategy in Iraq", involving "a careful, phased redeployment of U.S. troops" and a "new diplomatic offensive in the Gulf region to help stabilize Iraq."

-During the 2008 South Ossetia war between Russia and Georgia, Holbrooke said during a CNN interview that he had predicted the conflict in early 2008.
+During the 2008 South Ossetia war (1–16 August 2008) between Russia and Georgia, Holbrooke said during a CNN interview that he had predicted the conflict in early 2008.

 Personal life

 Holbrooke was married three times.
 His first wife was Larrine Sullivan, whom he married in 1964; they had two sons, David and Anthony, before Holbrooke and Sullivan divorced in 1972.
 He later married Blythe Babyak, a reporter for MacNeil/Lehrer NewsHour, on January 1, 1977; they divorced in 1978.
 He was married to Kati Marton from 1995 until his death.
 Before he married Marton, he was involved in a longstanding relationship with the broadcast journalist Diane Sawyer and lived with her for seven years.

-Holbrooke had been good friends with diplomat Anthony Lake whom he met in Vietnam in the early 1960s while both of them were in the foreign service.
+Holbrooke had been good friends with diplomat Anthony Lake whom he met in Vietnam in the early 1960's while both of them were in the foreign service.
 They frequently visited each other and Lake aided Holbrooke throughout the early years of his career.
 They grew apart when Holbrooke had an affair with Lake's wife, eventually rarely speaking, and by the time Lake became Bill Clinton's National Security Advisor, their friendship was over.

 Death

-On December 11, 2010, Holbrooke was admitted to George Washington University Hospital in Washington after falling ill at the State Department's headquarters.
+On December 11, 2010, Holbrooke was admitted to George Washington University Hospital in Washington D.C. after falling ill at the State Department's headquarters.
 While there, he underwent twenty hours of surgery to fix an aortic dissection, a rare condition.

 Holbrooke died on December 13, 2010, from complications of the torn aorta.
 Holbrooke's last words before being sedated for surgery, which have been clarified to have been a comical interchange with his doctor, were: "You've got to end this war in Afghanistan."

-He is interred at Oakland Cemetery in Sag Harbor, New York.
+Holbrooke is interred at Oakland Cemetery in Sag Harbor, New York.